 Print a Bucket List

 There are some blank journal pages to write as often as you want to.
 There are many benefits of journaling.

 For example, you can write about the following:

 List of Things to Do When Your Willpower Fades

 There will be times when you want to stop the challenge because your willpower fades and you will consider starting “tomorrow”.
 A craving is a feeling that passes if we let it and don’t act on it.

-Use this list of things to take your mind off your craving when they hit.
-My list includes things like taking a bubble bath, manicure or pedicure, going to try on clothes at my favorite store, making a healthy smoothie, tidying my cupboard, watching a movie, going for a walk, calling a friend, experimenting with make up.
+Make a list of things to take your mind off your cravings when they hit.
+My list includes things like taking a bubble bath, manicure, or pedicure, going to try on clothes at my favorite store, making a healthy smoothie, tidying my cupboard, watching a movie, going for a walk, calling a friend, and experimenting with makeup.

 Try to think of things that will make you feel better about yourself.

 Are you wondering if this is not the same as the bucket list that you prepared earlier?
 That list is for things that you want to get done even though you don’t usually do them.
 This list is for things that you know that you love doing but might not think of doing when a craving starts.
 For example, a bubble bath isn’t something that you would put on your bucket list but it will probably make you feel better until your craving passes.